Secop: History

 Under the name of Danfoss Compressors GmbH (temporarily Danfoss Household Compressors GmbH), the current company Secop was part of the Danfoss Refrigeration & Air Conditioning Division of Danfoss A/S until 2010.
 The group headquarters are located in Nordborg/Denmark.

 On 29 November 2010, the Danfoss Group concluded the formal and legally binding separation from this segment of its compressor program.
 Danfoss Compressors GmbH was taken over by the Munich industrial holding company Aurelius AG.
 As a close partner of the Danfoss Group, Secop still continues to market its compressor-solutions via the Danfoss Sales Network.

 The companies did not disclose the value of the transaction.
 According to estimates made by the media, the deal was relatively small for Danfoss: Danfoss is one of Denmark's largest industrial companies with an annual turnover of more than 3.4 billion euros (at the time of the transaction) and 26,000 employees worldwide.
 For Aurelius (turnover 2009: 760 million euros) the takeover was regarded as a major growth step.
 Dirk Markus, CEO of Aurelius, stated: "We are delighted that the Danfoss Group (...) decided to sell another subsidiary to Aurelius."

 The acquisition by Aurelius contained the complete operations in Germany, China, Slovenia and Slovakia with a total of approximately 3,000 employees.
-As part of the acquisition Danfoss Compressors was renamed and from then on conducted its business with a new brand under the name Secop.

-So the Secop GmbH is a newly formed company that can look back on a history of more than 60 years.
+As part of the acquisition Danfoss Compressors was renamed and then conducted its business under the name Secop.
+Secop GmbH is a newly formed company but also has a history of more than 60 years.